cherali/headless-custom-datepicker/README.md

 #### RangePicker
-In version 2 and above, RangePicker has own implemenation, so instead of `new DatePicker` you most use `new RangePicker` then:
+In version 2 and above, RangePicker has own implementation, so instead of `new DatePicker` you most use `new RangePicker` then:
 - set twoSide to true `twoSide: true` (for better ux, you can set this flag to false if you want)
 - in this case, is better to set normalized flag to true `with twoSide flag normalized automatically set to true`

-## Limitatin
+## Limitation
 - be sure pickers does not create new instances on each render, this is an event-based picker and must be created only once at the start (in React most useMemo for not recreate instance), this mess up with event listener.
 - time picker not supported.
 - only 12-month calendars supported.